w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/bidirectional-navigation.md

 :::tests
 **Procedure**
-1. Using the keyboard, navigate forward through the whole page or view.
+For each interactive element:
-2. Check that when tabbing forwards you navigate to the next interactive element.
+1. Check that when tabbing forwards, you can navigate to the interactive element and then to the next interactive element.
-3. Using the keyboard, navigate backward through the whole page or view.
-4. Check that when tabbing backwards #2, you navigate to the previous interactive element each time.
+2. Check that when tabbing backwards, you can navigate to the ineractive element and then to the previous interactive element.
-5. Check that during #1 and #2, when tabbing forwards or backwards, you are at no point blocked from continuing.

 **Expected results**
-- #2, #4, and #5 are true
+- #1 and #2 are true
 :::